cboulanger/bibliograph/readme.md

 - LDAP integration to connect to existing LDAP servers
 - Fully open source, can be easily adapted and extended
-- Extensible data model allows easy modification of record fields and integration of a variety of backends (e.g., NoSql, xml, REST or binary backends)
+- Extensible data model allows easy modification of record fields and integration of a variety of backends (e.g., NoSql, xml, REST or binary backends such as IMAP)

 Prerequisites
 -------------